Ah Girls Go Army: Reception

+Matthaeus Choo from Sinema.SG commented that though Jack Neo has previous movie successes by bringing to life emotions shared by Singaporeans, the film appeared to be disconnected from reality.
+Choo added that while Ah Boys to Men was able to scrape by as the characters are stand-ins for people being encountered in real life, the movie does not have that link, criticising the stereotypes that underpin the show.
+Amanda Tan from Youthopia said that the movie was a "slipshod" rendition of the original Ah Boys to Men film series, referencing previous criticisms made by previous reviewers including a poorly written story and characters not being fully developed with the only saving point being good-looking actors.
+Tan pointed that as a Gen-Z woman, she only took the message that it was a "misogynistic portrayal of women", being unable to comprehend the unrealistic plot.

+The Ministry of Defence also chimed in, asking anyone that wishes to really know what girls undergo in Basic Military Training to watch their 2015 series instead.

 In response to these criticisms, Ah Boys to Men actor Tosh Zhang slammed those hating the film on Facebook, alluding to the silent majority who watched the movie and defending the cast, congratulating them for their effort.
 Several main and supporting cast members thanked Zhang for his support.
 Zhang also put up a more forceful post on Instagram.
-The Ministry of Defence also chimed in, asking anyone that wishes to really know what girls undergo in Basic Military Training to watch their 2015 series instead.
-Director Jack Neo justified product placements in the film by saying it is difficult to make money from movies.
+Neo justified product placements in the film by saying it is difficult to make money from movies.
 Quoting an example, Neo said that if a movie production cost $1 million, another $3 million is needed before it starts to earn profits.

 Box office

 Despite negative reviews, the movie raked in S$1.15 million as of 3 February 2022, with the S$1 million mark achieved over the first six days.
 It reached the S$1.3 million mark a day later, then S$1.67 million on 7 February and eventually grossing over S$2 million as of 17 February 2022.
 In Malaysia and Brunei, the film had a grossing of RM1.5 million as of 17 February 2022.
 Despite high profits at the box office, mm2 Entertainment admitted that reception to the movie was "mixed".

+Sequel

-Plans for a sequel called "Ah Girls Go Army Part 2" were announced on 7 February 2022, with the release date tentatively set for June 2022.
+Plans for a sequel called Ah Girls Go Army Part 2 were announced on 7 February 2022, with the release date tentatively set for June 2022.
 Some scenes have already been shot as part of the sequel, with additional scenes to be shot in March.
-The film, now known as Ah Girls Go Army Again, was released on 16 June 2022; this received mixed reviews.
+The film, now known as Ah Girls Go Army Again, was released on 16 June 2022.

+"The girls go through gruelling obstacles in their GBMT journey, which eventually lands them in a dangerous situation and their actions will shock the nation."